Here's Why Your Cat Gives You "Love" Bites

 Biting is a form of communication for cats.
 They can bite for more than a few reasons: fear, aggression, defensiveness, or acting territorially.
 But did you know that many cats give their owners gentle nibbles and nips as a display of affection?
 Hence the name "Love Bites"!
 Cats show their affection for us humans in several ways - you just have to know what to look for.

 What is a Love Bite?

 Love bites generally start as licks and graduate into gentle nips and nibbles that don't break the skin.
 Some cat behaviorists believe that love bites are reminiscent of a cat's kittenhood when their mothers would lick and nibble them during grooming.
-So if your cat is giving you a gentle nibble, you should take it as what it is: a gesture of affection!
+So if your cat is giving you a gentle nibble or lick, it can be seen as a sign of affection.

-Your cat is letting you know that they feel safe and comfortable around you.
 And believe it or not, though domestic cats aren't usually seen as "social" animals, they actually enjoy participating in what's called "allogrooming."
-Allogrooming is a social grooming behavior that helps increase bonds among social groups, in this case, you and your kitty; much like a pride of lions!
+Allogrooming is a social grooming behavior that helps increase bonds among social groups, in this case, you and your kitty; much like a pride of lions.

 So, how can you tell what is and isn't a love bite?
 A love bite generally doesn't break the skin.
 And when your kitty is giving you these gentle nibbles, there won't be other signs of fear or aggression, like hissing, growling, and clawing.
 Engaging in "love bite" behavior, your cat's body language will be relaxed and calm.